Starting or improving an information security program

 Secure Storage

-You will need to treat this document carefully.
-Later in the program, you will start to classify documents and information.
+You will need to treat the program documentation carefully.
+As part of the program, you will start to classify documents and information.
 This helps to control costs.
 By identifying the classification of data, resources to protect will be commensurate with the data’s value.

 If you do not already have a secured digital asset (document) repository, consider getting one.
-For now, consider that the Program Description Document will evolve into something that you will not want adversaries to have.
+For now, the Program Description will evolve into something that you will not want adversaries to have.

 Every business handles sensitive data: customer records, emails, payments, calendars.
-A cyber security policy helps protect information by setting clear expectations for how you and your team handle information, devices, and risks.
+An information security policy helps protect your business by setting clear expectations for how you and your team handle information, devices, and risks.

-Policy can be a tool, not just paperwork, that gives you:
+Policy is a tool, not just paperwork, that gives you:

 - Clarity – Know what to protect and who is responsible